broden-wanner/classes-to-calendar/README.md

 Website: [classes-to-calendar](https://classes-to-calendar.xyz)

+## Tech Used
+- React frontend
+- Flask backend
+- Pytesseract to interface with Tesseract OCR
+- Nginx Server

 ## Future Work
 - Add option to exort to .ics for importing into other calendars
 - Make the tesseract and parsing more flexible